bbauska/UofM-Intro-HTML5/README.md

 Responsive design is the ability to design a site with multiple screen sizes (or &apos;"platforms&apos;") in mind.
-We have all been to a site that doesn&apos;'t really work from a mobile device, or other sites that waste space by using small text on a big screen.
+We have all been to a site that doesn&apos;t really work from a mobile device, or other sites that waste space by using small text on a big screen.
 In this course you will learn to design your site to automatically respond to the platform it is viewed on.
 Techniques include determining specific screen sizes